 Time spent working on community affairs normally should be outside of the employee's working hours and, in such circumstance, will not be considered hours worked for pay purposes.
 In the event it is necessary, and the employee receives approval in advance from the supervisor, employees may use up to 40 hours per calendar year with pay for participation in community affairs.
 The supervisor will monitor the hours taken for community service activities.

-Requests for leave should be submitted to the supervisor and will be evaluated and approved/denied based on a number of factors, including anticipated work load requirements and staffing considerations during the proposed period of absence.
+approved/denied based on a number of factors, including anticipated work load requirements and staffing considerations during the proposed period of absence.